sourcegraph/about/content/blogposts/2023/sourcegraph-5.0.md

 <Badge text="Code Insights" link="/code-insights" color="green" size="small" />
 #### Improved Code Insights support for instances with a large number of repositories

-Code Insights provides precise answers about the trends and composition of your codebase, tranforming it into a queryable database.
+Code insights provide precise answers about the trends and composition of your codebase, tranforming it into a queryable database.
 Previously, users had to create insights over either a few named repositories or all of their repositories, and running insights over all repositories could often take an impractical amount of time to process.
 Now, with the new repository selection, users can target their insights to the exact scope of repositories that is relevant to them.
 Additionally, administrators can now monitor the processing of insights and, when necessary, reprioritize or retry them from within the site admin section.

 <a href="https://docs.sourcegraph.com/code_insights" className="not-italic flex items-center mb-sm">Docs<OpenInNewIcon className="ml-xxs" size={18} /></a>
 <br />